divi9626/Djikstra-Implementation/README.md

 Nodes are explored by djikstra's algorithm and backtracking was applied with same giving the most optimal path and avoiding the obstacles.

+start node = (5,5)
+goal node = (295,195)

+User inputs can be given by uncommenting
-User inputs :-
+'''User inputs :-
-first co-ordinante of start node second co-ordinate of start node first co-ordinate of goal node second co-ordinate of goal node
+first co-ordinante of start node second co-ordinate of start node first co-ordinate of goal node second co-ordinate of goal node'''

 Point robot:-
 Action space of (300*200) = (Length, Breadth) with obstacles within the action space and no clearance given